jaxon-php/jaxon-laravel/README.md

 }
 ```

-Add the following line to the `providers` entry in the `app.php` config file.
+If you have installed a version prior to `3.2`, add the following line to the `providers` entry in the `app.php` config file.
 ```php
 Jaxon\Laravel\JaxonServiceProvider::class
 ```